The Binary Ballet: Mapping Local Expansion Around M81 & M82: Galaxy infall models

 Since the M~81 complex is a group of galaxies, we need to determine its barycentre, $\boldsymbol{r}_\mathrm{c}$, which serves as the centre for all infalling galaxies and the Hubble flow.
 In \cite{bib:Wagner2025}, we assumed M~81 to be the barycentre as a first ansatz and considered galaxies within a radial distance of 230~kpc, the extent of the second turnaround radius, to be gravitationally bound.
 Assuming uncertainties in the distance measures to be 5\% for TRGB-based distances and 30\% for all other methods, we find that this ansatz is still a good approximation to the true barycentre because the next three central, brightest galaxies, M~82, NGC~3077, and NGC~2976, all have three-dimensional distances to M~81 which are compatible with zero within their observational uncertainties.

 Nevertheless, we investigate a possible refinement of the barycentre position.
-In \cite{bib:Karachentsev2006} two different methods were used to determine the barycentre: (1) applying the infall models to all galaxies with respect to a variable $\boldsymbol{r}_\mathrm{c}$ and determining $\boldsymbol{r}_\mathrm{c}$ as the location which minimises the velocity dispersion around a Hubble flow fit (see Sect.~\ref{sec:impact_parameter}); (2) assuming that the mass of the galaxies is proportional to their $K$-band luminosity, $L_K$, with the same mass-to-light-ratio, $\Upsilon \equiv m_j/L_{Kj}$, for all galaxies~$j$, see \cite{bib:Makarov2011} and \cite{bib:Tully2015}.
-Then, the three-dimensional centre of mass is calculated from the observed angles on the sky and distance
+In \cite{bib:Karachentsev2006} two different methods were used to determine the barycentre: (1) applying the infall models to all galaxies with respect to a variable $\boldsymbol{r}_\mathrm{c}$ and determining $\boldsymbol{r}_\mathrm{c}$ as the location which minimises the velocity dispersion around a Hubble flow fit (see Sect.~\ref{sec:impact_parameter}); (2) assuming that the mass of the galaxies is proportional to their $K$-band luminosity, $L_K$, with the same mass-to-light ratio, $\Upsilon \equiv m_j/L_{Kj}$, for all galaxies~$j$. {This is motivated in \cite{bib:Makarov2011} and \cite{bib:Tully2015} from the fact that the observed infrared flux in the local cosmic volume is hardly influenced by dust or young stellar contents, so the same mass-to-light ratio can be used to estimate the stellar mass for all galaxies irrespective of their type and morphology.
+Assuming that the dark-matter content scales in the same manner,} the three-dimensional centre of mass is calculated from the observed angles on the sky and distance

 in which $n_\mathrm{g}$ denotes the number of all galaxies gravitationally bound to the M~81 complex.
 Since $\Upsilon$ cancels out, we do not require a specific value for the mass-to-light ratio to be known, only the weaker assumption that $\Upsilon$ is the same for all galaxies involved.
 As noted in \cite{bib:Wagner2025}, this formula requires the group's mass to be contained in the galaxies without additional, group-scale dark-matter halos.